Last Updated on December 18, 2025 by Black Sunshine Media

 The Monks – Black Monk Time (1966)

 Remember what I just said about the Sonics?
-I’m telling you, this record will cut your head off.
+I’m telling you, Black Monk Time will cut your head off.
 I don’t even want to talk about it.
 You must listen to this album.
 And when you’re done listening, put your head back on your shoulders and read the Monks’ biography.
 Bad.
 Ass.
 Dudes.

 Frank Zappa and the Mothers Of Invention – Freak Out!
 (1966)